Yagich93/programs/README.md

 -   There is no port configuration
     -   It could be done by defining some env variable like `PORT` and reading from it on start
     -   A tool such as [dotenv](https://github.com/motdotla/dotenv) may be used to customize env variables locally
--   There is no Swagger documentation
-    -   A tool like [tsoa](https://tsoa-community.github.io/docs/) may be used to annotate Controllers and generate Swagger from those annotations
 -   The repository implementation stores data in memory, without persistance
     -   Alternative repository implementations may be added to use DBs like MongoDB, MySQL/PostgreSQL or at least save to a file
     -   In case of DB usage, tools like [TypeORM](https://typeorm.io) may be utilized to model data storage